Publications

 Policy Roundtable: The Future of Trans-Atlantic Nuclear Deterrence

-CSWMD's Dr. Amy J. Nelson recently wrote a piece featured in the Texas National Security Review.
-The article, titled the "The Cost of Uncertainty: European Strategic Autonomy and U.S.-E.U.
-Relations," was drafted for a workshop titled “Transatlantic Disruption” at Perry World House, the University of Pennsylvania’s global affairs hub.
+CSWMD's Dr. Amy J. Nelson recently wrote a piece featured in the Texas National Security Review, titled the "The Cost of Uncertainty: European Strategic Autonomy and U.S.-E.U.
+Relations," that was drafted for a workshop titled “Transatlantic Disruption” at Perry World House, the University of Pennsylvania’s global affairs hub.
 The workshop was made possible by the Shapiro Global Workshop on Geopolitics Fund and the Carnegie Corporation of New York.

 April 7, 2021